PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 forms, fresh/shared scope identity, and instrumented order before switching to a delegate; validate sequentially, commit and push, and do not create a pull request.

+## Explicit QKV attention orchestration: completed state

+The characterized cluster now delegates to `passes/qkv_attention_orchestration.py`.
+A frozen `QKVAttentionContext` contains only ModelIR, layout state, and diagnostics.
+The three owners are imported directly from `layout_transpose` and `attention_layout`; the phase module does not import the central lowerer.

+`QKV_ATTENTION_PASS_IDS` is the canonical three-owner sequence, while `active_qkv_attention_pass_ids` derives the active sequence from both per-invocation options.
+The options remain outside context state.
+The default form executes prefix plus bridge cleanup; the late form executes bridge-only or layout-transpose plus bridge cleanup.
+Every builder creates one fresh `ModelIRPassStateScope` and attaches the same scope, ModelIR, layout, and diagnostics values to all active immutable invocations.
+The shared executor validates the variant-specific IDs before execution.

+The historical helper retains both keyword-only defaults as a delegate.
+Its two default calls, one prefix-disabled late call, forwarded global layout option, and all three outer boundaries are unchanged.
+The final central QKV prefix/bridge imports were removed.
+Architecture accounting moves one syntactic occurrence of each owner to stable IDs while retaining all three helper calls.
+The efficiency fixture executes the explicit default form and still observes one graph-index build.

+Sequential validation completed as follows:

+- focused QKV attention orchestration: `12 passed in 0.61s`;
+- focused orchestration plus ordered architecture:
+  `260 passed in 18.47s`;
+- pass-efficiency: `30 passed in 0.54s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 10.83s` (`32` plus `11`);
+- targeted Ruff, Python compilation, formatting, and whitespace checks: passed; the central lowerer retains exactly its two pre-existing F401 findings.

+No real-model conversion or broad direct-suite repeat was added.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, option semantics, runtime pass order, invocation multiplicity, shared- scope efficiency, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, inventory and characterize the duplicate-fanout/quantized-PReLU shared-scope pair before production changes.
+Freeze its required transpose option, complete argument routing, callback uses from the layout/attention suffix, all direct calls, and every active boundary.
+Validate sequentially, keep real-model conversion minimal, commit and push only, and do not create a pull request.